Mozambique: Striking Doctors Seek Injunction

 These measures are essentially the declaration that doctors who do not show up for work are absent, and therefore suffer the penalties for absenteeism (essentially the loss of wages for the days not worked).

-AMM spokesperson Napoleao Viola, cited by the independent television station, STV, declared "We believe that the government is threatening us and so, to contain this situation, we have decided to apply for an injunction, so that all these illegal actions taken by the executive will have no impact on the doctors who are exercising a constitutional right'.
+AMM spokesperson Napoleao Viola, cited by the television station, STV, declared "We believe that the government is threatening us and so, to contain this situation, we have decided to apply for an injunction so that all these illegal actions taken by the executive will have no impact on the doctors who are exercising a constitutional right".

-In fact, the government has not suggested that the strike is illegal.
-There is, however, no doubt that the striking doctors are absent from work.
-That is, after all, the whole point of a strike.
-Describing the strikers as absent is a statement of fact.

-All over the world, people who do not show up for work are not paid for the days on which they are absent.
-That is why trade unions often establish strike funds to support their members who are on strike - a measure the AMM has not taken.

 The government has decided to recruit 60 Mozambican doctors, who are currently not employed by the National Health Service, to replace the strikers.